• About

 Whether it’s winter, or feeling more like spring for you these days (lucky you), truth be told, your décor doesn’t have to change that much between the seasons.
 Your décor for either season can coexist or even stay mostly the same.
 Here’s the thing, there is no rule that says you have to decorate with snowy whites and pine branches from January to February and then change to pastels for spring.

 This page includes affiliate links.
 If you click and purchase from any qualifying link, I may receive a small commission at no additional cost to you.
 I only recommend items I own or have vetted and I thank you for supporting this blog so I can continue to share and serve you.
-As an Amazon Associate, I hear from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 Growing up, my Mom had kind of a decorating baseline that existed all year round.
 She’d then add in elements to reflect the current season or an upcoming holiday until going all out for Christmas.
 That’s more the cycle I’m moving toward these days rather than feeling like I constantly have to redecorate or buy new pieces to keep up with the trends of each new season.